-Wildfire Prevention (Section 1204): Section 1204 of the DRRA amended Section 404 and Section 420 of the Stafford Act (42 U.S.C.
-5187) to provide hazard mitigation assistance under HMGP, whether or not a major disaster is declared, in areas affected by wildfire that received assistance under a fire management assistance declaration per Section 420.
-FEMA Policy #207-088-2: Hazard Mitigation Grant Program (HMGP) Post Fire (FEMA Policy) to implement the HMGP Post Fire program, as authorized by Section 1204.
-This assistance applies to FMAG declarations issued on or after October 5, 2018.
+Wildfire Prevention (Section 1204): The Disaster Recovery Reform Act of 2018 (DRRA) amended Section 404 and Section 420 of the Stafford Act (42 U.S.C.
+5187) to provide hazard mitigation assistance under HMGP, whether a major disaster is declared, in areas affected by wildfire that received assistance under a fire management assistance declaration.
+The Hazard Mitigation Assistance Program and Policy Guide, dated March 23, 2023, contains FEMA policy on the implementation of the HMGP Post Fire program, as authorized by Section 1204.

 Except where otherwise indicated in the FEMA Policy, all statutory, regulatory, and programmatic requirements applicable to HMGP also apply to HMGP Post Fire.
 This includes, but is not limited to, the regulations at Title 44 of the Code of Federal Regulations (C.F.R.)
 Sections 206.430-440, 44 C.F.R.
-Part 80, and FEMA's Hazard Mitigation Assistance Guidance, substituting the term "FMAG event" for "disaster" or "major disaster," where appropriate.
+Part 80, and FEMA's Hazard Mitigation Assistance Program and Policy Guide, substituting the term "FMAG event" for "disaster" or "major disaster," where appropriate.